roshan19041/DTMC_Trader/README.md

 # DTMC_Trader
 A rule-based trading algorithm based on Discrete-Time-Markov-Chains.
+The algorithm is constrained by a set of buy/hold/sell rules built on top of the transition probability matrix and other technical indicators.
-Let (Daily Closing Price - Short Term Moving Average) = tau
+The higher the values of a parameter of interest (Daily Closing Price-MA) that fall into a state, the greater the desirability of being in that state.
+The trader looks for most desirable and least desirable states that the environment is going to transition to and then makes a transaction.